nikomc/nikomc.github.io/_posts/.ipynb_checkpoints/2020-07-31-this-week-synthetic-biology-1-checkpoint.md

 [A Wearable Optical Microfibrous Biomaterial with Encapsulated Nanosensors Enables Wireless Monitoring of Oxidative Stress](https://www.biorxiv.org/content/10.1101/2020.07.24.220194v1) by Safaee, M.M. et al. [bioRxiv](https://www.biorxiv.org/).

-**In the news**:

-The founder/CEO of [Faber Futures](https://faberfutures.com/), Natsai Audrey Chieza, talks about fashion and synthetic biology in an inspiring interview.
-[Read the article](https://www.highsnobiety.com/p/natsai-audrey-chieza-clothes-out-of-bacteria-interview/).

-Excellent article on the scientific quest to make self-folding molecules (a.k.a. 'foldamers').
-[Read the article](https://www.chemistryworld.com/features/the-function-of-folding/4012081.article).

-Article about Bay Area biotechnology company, [Atum](https://www.atum.bio/), which is manufacturing DNA/proteins for COVID-19 testing and other applications.
-[Read the article](https://www.sfchronicle.com/business/article/This-Bay-Area-company-thought-it-might-not-15434078.php).

-Enzymatic DNA synthesis company, [DNA Script](https://www.dnascript.com/), expanded their Series B to $89M.
-[Read the press release](https://www.dnascript.com/press-releases/dna-script-expands-series-b-to-89m/).

-A [Scientific American](https://www.scientificamerican.com/) article discusses plant hormone networks, and how metabolic engineers can take advantage.
-[Read the article](https://www.scientificamerican.com/article/plants-have-hormones-too-and-tweaking-them-could-improve-food-supply/).

-UCLA and UCSB researchers receive a $23.7 million grant from the NSF to study biologically based polymers.
-[Read the press release](https://newsroom.ucla.edu/releases/nsf-grant-biologically-based-polymers).

-Article in [OneZero](https://onezero.medium.com/) on how cows were genetically engineered to produce mostly male offspring.
-[Read the article](https://onezero.medium.com/scientists-gene-edited-a-cow-to-have-mostly-male-offspring-fe8ddb92bc6).

 ***

-Looking for previous "This Week in Synthetic Biology" posts?
+Looking for previous **_This Week in Synthetic Biology_** posts?
 No problem!
 Just navigate to the "Search" page and type in "This Week".
 Previous posts will populate in the results, and are organized by week.